xXAI-botXx/3xM/README.md

 ### Data-Source

-A subset from the Thingi10K Dataset got sorted.
-The sort process tried to make sure:
+Subset of [Thingi10k](https://ten-thousand-models.appspot.com/), please see the [Thingi10k Summary.xlsx](Thingi10K Summary.xlsx) to see the creator of these models.
+I also used a few 3D-models from [polyhaven](https://polyhaven.com/).

+The process of finding good fitting models:
-- only unique 3D-Models
+- only unique 3D-Models (no double or too similar models)
 - the 3D-Model have to be connected (not 2 or more seperated parts)

+For Materials I used the paid version from [Brian](https://freepbr.com/).